-- Ability of the system to mask or repair failures such that the outage period does not exceed a required value over a time period. - Measure how the system responds to failure. - What does the system do to return to normal? - How long does it take? - Stimuli should always be a failure.
+- Ability to recover from failures in a reasonable manner and time period. - Measure how the system responds to failure. - What does the system do to return to normal? - How long does it take? - Stimuli should always be a failure.

 Availability vs Reliability